CLUB OFFICERS

 President

-Cliff graduated from the Institute of Audio Research in New York City in 1986 and became the Chief Audio Mastering Engineer for RKO Pictures.
-A few years later he transitioned to video editing and became a supervisor at Pioneer Video, eventually moving on to become a DVD and Blu-ray Producer at Image Entertainment, where he produced thousands of titles for the domestic and international markets.
-Cliff is a Saturn Award Winner and he is currently the General Manager of Cinema Devices, a company that manufactures weight displacement and suspension systems for hand-held and steadi-cam television and motion picture cameras.
-Cliff also does work as an actor, voice over artist and television host.
-He is a serious hot rodder whose white 1923 Ford T-Bucket hot rod can be seen at local cruise nights and TMPCC events.
+Cliff graduated from the Institute of Audio Research in New York City in 1986 and became the Chief Audio Mastering Engineer for RKO Pictures (one of the Big Five motion picture studios of Hollywood’s Golden Era).
+A few years later he transitioned to video editing and became a Supervisor at Pioneer Video.
+After that, he became a DVD and Blu-ray Producer at Image Entertainment, where he produced thousands of titles for the domestic and international markets and was recognized for his excellence with a Saturn Award.
+Cliff also works as an actor, voice over artist and television host.
+He’s a serious hot rodder who owns a 1955 Chevrolet and a 1923 Ford T-Bucket Hot Rod that can be seen at local cruise nights and TMPCC events.

 Vice President